 - Is there a graduation ceremony?

-Yes, there is a graduation ceremony once a year, usually in December.
-You will receive an invitation to the ceremony through your tum.de e-mail account and by post sent to your home address listed in TUMonline.
-You can register for the next ceremony here.
+Yes, the graduation ceremony usually takes place once a year in December.
+You will receive an invitation to the graduation ceremony via your tum.de e-mail account and by mail to the address you entered in TUMonline.

 - When will I be exmatriculated?